lookbusy1344/Searcher/Expected test results.md

 ### searcher.exe -s "it is the east" -p \*.docx,\*.txt -z
 Expected: the docx, the txt, and 'Macbeth and Romeo txt.zip'

+## Case-sensitive

+### searcher.exe -s "Having some BUSINESS" -p *.txt
+Expected: Romeo and Juliet.txt, case is wrong but default search is CI

+### searcher.exe -s "Having some BUSINESS" -p *.txt -c
+Expected: none, case-sensitive search

+### searcher.exe -s "Having some business" -p *.docx -c
+Expected: Romeo and Juliet.docx, now we have the right case

 ## No match

 ### searcher.exe -s "summer"